kuzzleio/kuzzle/src/lib/hooks/README.md

 A hook must be a valid node.js module that implements an init() function.

-The init function is passed the current kuzzle instance object.
+The init function is passed to the current kuzzle instance object.

 Your module must be placed in the /lib/hooks directory.